derat/twittuh/README.md

         Write feed even if there are no new tweets -format string
-        Feed format to write ("atom", "json", "rss") (default "atom") -proxy string
+        Feed format to write ("atom", "json", "rss") (default "atom") -page-settle-delay int
+        Time to wait for page render in seconds (default 2) -proxy string
         Optional proxy server (e.g. "socks5://localhost:9050")
   -replies